heiswayi/heiswayi.nrird.com/_posts/2015-10-16-manually-install-apache-php-mysql-composer-on-windows.md

 Here's the latest version that I used when writing this: **Apache 2.4.17 Win64** ([httpd-2.4.17-win64-VC14.zip](http://www.apachelounge.com/download/VC14/binaries/httpd-2.4.17-win64-VC14.zip)).

-Once downloaded, just extract the `Apache24` folder to the root of your C drive, so that you will have a path like this; `C:\Apache24\bin`.
+Once downloaded, just extract the `Apache24` folder to the root of your `C` drive, so that you will have a path like this `C:\Apache24\bin`.

 Open a command line window (Windows+R and type `cmd` then press Enter), change directory into `C:\Apache24\bin` or type the following: